Thursday, November 1, 2007

 John-Henry Westen, the founder of Life Site News told us at the conference about what happened during one of those "partial birth abortions".
 Usually, the abortion provider pulls the baby by the legs, getting him half-way out, then he uses his scissors to break the baby's scull.
 But that time apparently he had pulled the baby too far, so the baby could get his hand out and grab his executor by the finger.
 The man's hand jerked, pulling the baby out completely.
 And the baby breathed.

-In the eyes of the law this was already an American citizen, born on a US soil and entitled to full protection under the Bill of Rights.
+In the eyes of the law this was already an American citizen, born on the US soil and entitled to full protection under the Bill of Rights.
 The law already regarded him as a person.
 But not the murder wearing white robe.
 He put the baby back in (as if that could make the baby "unborn again") and stabbed him with the scissors - as if the baby had never breathed at all.
 For him, even the baby's actual birth didn't mean the start of a human life.
 Neither it did for some of the journalists that reported on the process.
-For them, it was all about "three inches", rather about when does the life begin (let alone the inhumanity and immorality of those "partial birth abortions").
+For them, it was all about "three inches", rather about when does life begin (let alone the inhumanity and immorality of those "partial birth abortions").
 Those who claim that life begins at birth often don't act on their words.

 Finally, if that baby's life hadn't started until he breathed, does that mean, that just seconds before, when he grabbed his killer's hand, the baby was still dead?
 Or was it some sort of "third state" when the baby was neither dead, nor alive?
 Think about it - a baby was able to move his hand and touch another man's hand (he didn't know this man was there to kill him) - yet at the same time (as poor-choicers claim) he wasn't yet alive.
 Then what was he?